 DOCUMENTING INFORMATION FROM THE LIBRARY’S SUBSCRIPTION DATABASES

-When citing information retrieved from library databases like ProQuest Direct, Issues and Controversies, and Biography Resource Center, you need to note the publication in which the information originally appeared, the name of the database from which you retrieved the information, and the date that you accessed the database.
+When citing information retrieved from library databases like ProQuest Direct, Issues and Controversies, and Biography Resource Center, you need to note the publication in which the information originally appeared and the name of the database from which you retrieved the information.

 In-text citation: (Watson 36)

 Mintz, Sidney W., and Christine M. Du Bois.
 "The Anthropology and Food and Eating."
 Annual Review of Anthropology, vol. 31, no. 1,

 May 2002, pp. 99-119.
 Academic Search Premier, doi: 10.1146/annurev.anthro.32.032702.131011.

 In-text citation: (Mintz and Du Bois 103)